Issa-Fathia/road-crash-analysis/README.md

 ## What This Project Is About

 Road crashes are not random.
 Behind every statistic is a pattern — a time of day, a road type, a demographic, a speed zone.
 This project digs into **33 years of Australian crash records** (1989–2021) to find those patterns and turn them into clear, visual insights.

-The goal was simple: **To analyse Australian road crash data to find patterns that can improve road safety**.
+The goal was simple: **To analyse Australian road crash data to find patterns that can improve road safety.**

+More specifically it answers questions like:
+- **Who** is most involved in crashes? — drivers, passengers, pedestrians, gender, age
+- **Where** do most crashes happen? — which states have the highest numbers
+- **When** do crashes happen most? — weekdays vs weekends, time of day, holiday periods
+- **What type** of crashes are most common? — single vehicle vs multiple, speed zones, road types
+- **How has it changed over time?** — are roads getting safer or more dangerous?

 ## Dataset